rwmyers46/rwmyers46.github.io/_pages/projects.md

 Improved Net Promoter Scores fidelity for online reviews using NLP (Spacy, Gensim, CountVectorizer, TF-IDF), topic modeling (LDA/NMF/CorEx), sentiment analysis (VADER), and measured accuracy with Naive Bayes and Logistic Regression with data stored in MongoDB on AWS.

-<a href="https://github.com/rwmyers46/Net-Promoter-Score-2.0" class="btn btn--info">Coming Soon!</a>
+<a href="https://github.com/rwmyers46/Net-Promoter-Score-2.0" class="btn btn--info">View on Github</a>

 <hr>